doctor-phil/XSFS_Scripts/README.md

 This code builds off of the ztree-unleashed platform developed by researchers at the Cologne Laboratory for Economic Research.
 Please visit https://cler1.gitlab.io/ztree-unleashed-doc/docs/installation/ for more information about ztree-unleashed.
-Also, remember to cite their working paper if you use ztree-unleashed.
+Also, remember to cite their paper in the Journal of Behavioral and Experimental Finance if you use ztree-unleashed.

 This folder MUST be placed on the desktop!